-- Developing broad-based partnerships among stakeholders, implementation partners, and decision-making entities capable of effectively forwarding large scale, multibenefit programs of work across land types and ownership, over extended time frames. - Utilizing the best available science, local knowledge, and statewide strategies to develop priorities and decision support strategies which respond to existing needs and environmental conditions within the region. - Incorporating stakeholder governance into the decision-making process. - Identifying potential priority projects and management activities based on desired landscape conditions, and compiling projects into landscape portfolios.
+- Developing broad-based partnerships among stakeholders, implementation partners, and decision-making entities capable of effectively forwarding large scale, multibenefit programs of work across land types and ownership, over extended time frames. - Utilizing the best available science, local and traditional knowledge, and statewide strategies to develop priorities and decision-making strategies which respond to environmental and social conditions within the region. - Incorporating principles of collaborative governance into planning and decisionmaking processes. - Revisiting and updating the RPP based on new information, activities, and conditions. - Identifying potential priority projects and management activities based on desired landscape conditions, and compiling projects into landscape portfolios.